integrationsuperhero/apic/Lab6/index.md

----
-title: APIC Dev Jam - Lab 6 - Working with API Products
+# APIC Dev Jam - Lab 6 - Working with API Products #
----

 Your work as an Application Developer and API Designer is now complete.
 It's time to switch roles and become an API Product Manager.
 The role